anilbyb/Anil_byb_Portfolio/BIM_Projects/Automated_MEP_Coordination/README.md

 ---

-## 🏢 Project 2 – Twin Tower High-Rise MEP Coordination
+## 🏢 Project 2 – Hospistal Project

 **📌 Problem:**
-The incoming AutoCAD layouts for a twin-tower high-rise project included multiple MEP systems: ventilation, greywater, freshwater, sprinkler, and electrical trays.
+The incoming AutoCAD layouts for a large haspital complex project included multiple MEP systems: ventilation, greywater, freshwater, sprinkler, and electrical trays, smoke, medical gases.
 Manual modeling and coordination in Revit would be extremely time-consuming and error-prone.

 **⚙️ Solution**
 I revised the previously developed Grasshopper + CSV workflow to adapt it to this vertical building typology.
 The process: